Is Pepe in Grani the world’s ultimate pizza restaurant? We rented a car and followed the roads to Caiazzo Italy to find out for ourselves.

 Our tasting menu took us on a tour of Pepe’s pizza genius in eight glorious courses.
-As we shared the creatively colorful, miniature pies, we kept thinking “Is this for real?”.
+As we shared the creatively colorful, miniature pies, we kept thinking “Is this for real?”
 Luckily, we have the photos and video to prove that this food was indeed for real.

 Course 1 – Libretto

-Proving that Pepe is a man for the people, his libretto costs just €1.50.
+Proving that Pepe is a man for the people, this libretto cost just €1.50 at the time of our meal.
 This small sized pizza has tomato, garlic, oregano and extra virgin olive oil.
 Stored in the oven, these inexpensive starters are ready to eat when ordered.

 Course 2 – Potato Croquettes

-Pepe in Grani serves 5,600 potato croquettes, every day of the week.
+Pepe in Grani serves 5,600 potato croquettes every day of the week.
 That’s a lot of croquettes!